 Guards in the Minefield are all armed with Rk-95s and have strong aim and good visibility.
 The helicopter circling overhead produces constant noise that masks footsteps, so enemies can close distance without warning.
 Trenches running through the map offer the best cover.
 Positions inside them let you aim at enemies in the open field and the towers ahead, and a Mosin with a PU scope is a solid choice for engaging from those positions.

 Alternatively, you can hug the edge of the map to avoid most mines.
 It takes longer, but it works.
-Mines always spawn in the same locations, so after a few visits you will have the safe corridors memorized.
+Mines always spawn in the same locations, so after a few visits you'll have the safe corridors memorized.

 To reach the Apartment in Vostok, you need to pass through the middle of the four towers.
-There is a road connecting the two maps there.
+There's a road connecting the two maps there.

 Vostok: the point of no return